harness/developer-hub/docs/self-managed-enterprise-edition/monitor-self-managed-enterprise-edition/monitor-harness-on-prem.md

 Monitor the infrastructure components of your Harness Self-Managed Enterprise Edition installation by bringing your own open-source monitoring system, such as Prometheus, and integrate with observability tools, such as Grafana.

-To monitor database applications like MongoDB, Postgres, or Redis for the Harness Self-Managed Enterprise Edition, this topic describes how you can use a Prometheus server installed in a Kubernetes cluster outside of Harness services.
+To demonstrate how you can monitor database applications, like MongoDB, Postgres, or Redis, for the Harness Self-Managed Enterprise Edition, this topic describes how you can use a Prometheus server installed in a Kubernetes cluster outside of Harness services.
 In this example, the monitored target application is present in one cluster, and Prometheus and Grafana are installed in another cluster.

 The example setup uses two clusters to demonstrate the use of an ingress controller using LoadBalancer with an external Prometheus server.